mongodb-labs/atlas-cli-plugin-terraform/docs/command_clu2adv.md

   }
 }
 ```
-This modified configuration file has the same behavior as the original one, but it doesn't have individual blocks anymore, only the `dynamic` block, so it is supported by the plugin.
+This modified configuration file has the same behavior as the original one, but it doesn't have individual blocks anymore, only the `dynamic` block, so it's supported by the plugin.